redmod-team/profit/doc/config.rst

 Some parameters are themselves sub configurations, e.g. the runner (local or slurm) or active learning algorithms (standard AL or MCMC).
 These have themselves again different parameters.

-The code structure is similar to the other modules of proFit, in a hierarchical class structure, where custom configurations can be registered, e.g. if a custom component is implemented (see also :ref:`extensions`).
+The code structure is similar to the other modules of proFit: a hierarchical class structure, where custom configurations can be registered (see also :ref:`extensions`).
 In the case custom components are implemented, but have no corresponding configuration, a ``DefaultConfig`` is used, which just returns the user parameters without modifications.